-LLS Air Force photo/Staff Sot Sean Evan KC-10 Extender No. 86-0036 takes to the skies for its final mission to the 309th Aerospace Maintenance and Regeneration Group at Davis-Monthan Air Force Base, Arizona, following its retirement July 13 at Joint Base McGuire-Dix-Lakehurst, New Jersey. airplane in the face of our na- National Command Authorities tion's enemies," said U.S. Air and enabled soldiers and Ma-Force Col. Thomas Pemberton, rines in enemy contact a safe ha-514th Air Mobility Wing com- ven as KC-10s refueled their air mander.
-"Without fail, they enabled the strategic effects of combatant commanders, ex- 10s have helped secure globbat, re-supply or humanitarian, and the 514th have flown this tended the powerful reach of the al reach for America, providing support and air cover overhead."
+KC-10 Extender tail No. 86-0036 receives a traditional water salute as U.S. Air Force Lt.
+Col. Mike Pillion, 514th Air Mobility Wing pilot, prepares to fly it to the 309th Aerospace Maintenance and Regeneration Group at Davis-Monthan Air Force Base, Arizona.
+A July 13 ceremony at Joint Base KC-10 Extender No. 86-0036 takes to the skies for its final mission to the 309th Aerospace Maintenance and Regeneration Group at Davis-Monthan Air Force Base, Arizona, following its retirement July 13 at Joint Base McGuire-Dix-Lakehurst, New Jersey. airplane in the face of our na- National Command Authorities tion's enemies," said U.S. Air and enabled soldiers and Ma-Force Col. Thomas Pemberton, rines in enemy contact a safe ha-514th Air Mobility Wing comven as KC-10s refueled their air mander.
+"Without fail, they enabled the strategic effects of combatant commanders, ex- 10s have helped secure globsupport and air cover overhead."
 For nearly four decades, KCin-flight refueling to U.S. and coalition aircraft, from Operations Desert Shield and Desert Storm to Operation Inherent Resolve.
 The retirement comes as the Air Force begins preparing for integrating the KC-46 into the Total Force tanker enterprise.
 Select portions of the legacy tanker fleet will be gradually divested, which allows for the recapitalization of the aging tanker fleet, while also maintaining its aerial refueling capability and capacity for the warfighter.
-"Thank you for your dedication to this mission, aircraft and to all the Airmen who plaved a role in ensuring its prominent place in the finest Air Force in the world," Wiederholt said.
+"Thank you for your dedication to this mission, aircraft and to all the Airmen who played a role in ensuring its prominent place in the finest Air Force in the world," Wiederholt said.
 "This is an exciting time to be part of our Air Force, and I look forward to watching this total force team soar to new heights in the coming years."
+Shaun Eagan The ceremony recognized the aircraft for its contributions to the Air Force over the span of more than 33 years of service, and marked the first retirement of 59 Extenders intended for eventual replacement by the KCwith an immense amount of pride, say 'farewell' to the first KC-10 in the McGuire fleet to make its journey to the 309th Aerospace Maintenance and Regeneration Group - more commonly known as the 'Bonevard.'" said U.S. Air Force Col. Scott Wiederholt, 305th Air Mobility 4 TAILWIND TRAVIS JULY 17, 2020 JULY 17, 2020 TRAVIS/AIR FORCE